A new chamber opera in development

-Like flesh is a chamber opera with a projected running time of 90 minutes.
+Like flesh is a chamber opera in English with a projected running time of 90 minutes.

 Metamorphoses - Ovid, translated by Ted Hughes: Ovid’s Metamorphoses is our primary source material for Like flesh.
 Containing over 250 myths, this epic poem tells stories of bodies changed into different bodies through violence, passion, punishment and liberation.